How to ensure your document archives are secure and accessible any time

 This service means that you have access all your digital documents instantly, rather than having to request individual files on demand.

-When you’re trusting a third party to take care of your documents, security is often the most important factor to consider.
+When you’re trusting a third party with your document archiving, security is often the most important factor to consider.
 In an age of data protection laws and increasingly strict regulation, it’s vital you choose the right provider who can provide highly secure warehousing and processing systems.

 Is the storage facility protected against damage and intruders?